xusiai/dotfiles/README.md

 * If you like the colour scheme you can find it [here](https://github.com/SAGAtheme/SAGA) and *some* pre-written themes [here](https://github.com/SAGAtheme/).
 * Some bar modules require additional dependencies to work:
     * CPU modules require lm_sensors.
-    * Pipewire (available but not enabled out of the box) require pamixer.
+    * Pipewire (available but not enabled out of the box) requires pamixer.
-    * Update module require the xbps package manager (Void Linux).
+    * Update module requires the xbps package manager (Void Linux).
 If you're on Arch you can install [this pkg](https://aur.archlinux.org/packages/checkupdates+aur) and replace the command in the config.
-    * VPN module (available not but enabled) require Mullvad but can be adapted to other providers.
+    * VPN module (available not but enabled) requires Mullvad but can be adapted to other providers.
     * Menus and VPN modules make use of rofi to some extent.
     * GPU modules require an Nvidia card (and the their drivers).
 * The rofi powermenu uses loginctl.
 If it doesn't work for you can replace all occurrences of it in powermenu.sh with systemctl.